Tips to plan, arrange and decorate a children’s vegetable garden.

 If your children (or grandchildren) like to help you with the flowers and vegetables and enjoy spending time in your garden, then you have probably already picked up on their interest in gardening care.

 What better way to satisfy the curiosity of your offspring and their thirst for creativity, discovery, and experimentation, than with growing their own plants?
+And as an added bonus, you might get them into eating a wider variety of greens.
+Picking mini cucumbers, pea pods, cherry tomatoes and berries straight from the plant is not just tasty and fun, but also a great way to get the much needed vitamins for kids.
 Sure, over time, kids’ enthusiasm might wane but don’t let that put you off.
 Nurture their interest and give them a sense of responsibility and a hobby you can enjoy together – whether or not that turns into a pastime for months or a lifetime.
 If you do not want to risk entrusting your children with the watering or weeding of your own beds (although some 4-5 years-olds cope with this successfully and with pleasure), then setting up a separate vegetable garden for them is a great solution:

 There is no need to give your kids a large area – sometimes a single garden-bed is quite enough.
 However, everything depends on your capabilities and the desire/abilities of the child.
 If your kids like to dig in the ground more than kick a ball about, let them create and experiment as they please in a larger area.